xlatios1/EDU-SEGMENTATION-FULL/README.md

     - Frontend: `Client/`
     - Backend: `Server/`
-    - Microservices: `services/Edu-Segmentation-API` and `services/EDU-Sentiment-API`
+    - Microservices: `services/Edu-Segmentation-API`, `services/EDU-Sentiment-API`, `services/EDU-Yelp-Sentiment-Backend`

     Each directory contains a README file with specific instructions on setting up the respective component.
 Be sure to follow these        instructions to ensure a successful setup.

-    Note: Replace yourusername in the clone command above with your actual GitHub username.

-patria:

-simply run .vscode/tasks.json in vscode to start up all environments required.
+After each component has been set up following the steps above, an easy way to start up all required environments would be to modify and run .vscode/tasks.json (ctrl-shift-b) to start up all environments required.

+<em>Contributors: Jeremy Teo, Patria Lim